forefireAPI/firefront/README.md

 NetCDF-C++ >>LEGACY<< is required for compatibilities issues, get it from : https://www.unidata.ucar.edu/downloads/netcdf/netcdf-cxx/index.jsp

-to run it, type "./CommandShell -i examplescript" from the commandline
+to run a real fire, go in Examples/aullene/ directory and  type "../../CommandShell -i aullene.ff" from the commandline

 The "swig" repository contains python bindings requires numpy (and numpy.i), swig, and matplotlib for testing.